zaihrayeu/Owl2Neo4j/README.txt

 1. Build the project using Maven
 2. Run the OntologyLoader class providing the path to an owl file as an argument to the main method.
-It will import the owl ontology to neo4j
+It will import the owl ontology to neo4j.
+The Pizza OWL ontology is included in the /ont/ folder as an example
 3. Run the OntologyReader class to print teh current ontologies in neo4j
 4. Enjoy :-))